readysettech/readyset/README.md

 ## License

 ReadySet is licensed under the BSL 1.1 license, converting to the open-source Apache 2.0 license after 4 years.
+It is free to use on any number of nodes.
 The ReadySet team is hard at work getting the codebase ready to be hosted on Github.

 ReadySet is also available as a paid cloud service that can be deployed to your accounts or hosted entirely by ReadySet.
 You can get early access to our cloud product by signing up [here](https://readysettech.typeform.com/to/BqovNk8A).